Crimson Skies (video game): Reception

 Butts commented that "there are some serious issues with the game that need to be addressed […] in order to help the game realize its amazing potential."
 According to Geryk: "Unfortunately, the game is […] a reminder of how easily technical problems can defeat a promising design."
 Edge stated that gameplay is directly affected by these problems, as long loading times force players to "play it safe" and avoid the "improbable stunts that should be the signature of [the] game"; the review concludes as "a shame, because in its variety of missions and sheer panache, the dashing Crimson Skies almost steals your heart."
 Chris Kramer of NextGen, however, called it "a breath of fresh air: fun, fantastic, and different."

 CNET Gamecenter's Mark Asher noted that the game was commercially unsuccessful.
 It is regarded as a "cult favorite" or a "cult success", generally popular only within a limited "cult following".

 The staff of Computer Games Magazine nominated the PC version for their 2000 "Sci-Fi Simulation of the Year" award, whose winner remains unknown.
-It was a finalist for the Academy of Interactive Arts & Sciences' 2000 "PC Action/Adventure Game of the Year" and "Computer Innovation" awards, both of which went to Deus Ex.
+During the 4th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Crimson Skies for the "PC Action/Adventure" and "Computer Innovation" awards, both of which ultimately went to Deus Ex.
 It was also nominated for the "Best Story" and "Sci-fi Simulation of the Year" awards at GameSpot's Best and Worst of 2000 Awards, both of which went to The Longest Journey and MechWarrior 4: Vengeance; and for the Action award at Computer Gaming World's 2001 Premier Awards, which went to The Operative: No One Lives Forever.
 It won the award for "Sound" at GameSpy's Best of 2000 Awards.